 \subsubsection{Comparison with Ning et al.}

-Figure \ref{fig:Knudsen_furtherOx_Tp_XO26_Exp} shows the temperature profiles for the MD-informed Knudsen model with and without further oxidation beyond $Z_\mathrm{O} = 0.5$ for a $34$ \textmu m and $50$ \textmu m particle burning in air with $X_\mathrm{O_2} = 0.26$.
+Figure \ref{fig:Knudsen_furtherOx_Tp_XO26_Exp} shows the temperature profiles for the MD-informed Knudsen model with and without further oxidation beyond $Z_\mathrm{O} = 0.5$ for a $34$\textmu m and $50$\textmu m particle burning in air with $X_\mathrm{O_2} = 0.26$.
 The dotted line and gray area in Figure \ref{fig:Knudsen_furtherOx_Tp_XO26_Exp} are the mean and standard deviation of the experimentally obtained temperature profiles, respectively.

-The particle temperature for smaller particles is overestimated is overestimated.
-Overall, the temperature curve obtained with the MD-informed Knudsen model shows a better agreement with the experimentally obtained temperature curve than the continuum-model prediction.
+The particle temperature for smaller particles is overestimated.
+Overall, the temperature curve obtained with the MD-informed Knudsen model shows a better agreement with the experimentally obtained temperature curve in contrast to the less smooth curve obtained with the external-diffusion limited continuum-model prediction, as shown in Figure \ref{fig:Tvst_MD_Cont_dp50_XO21}.
 The sharp transition at the peak temperature is now a smooth curve.
-The inclusion of the oxidation above $Z_\mathrm{O} = 0.5$ results in a higher temperature in the tail of the curve.
+The inclusion of the oxidation beyond $Z_\mathrm{O} = 0.5$ results in a higher temperature in the tail of the curve.
 Instead of inert cooling after $Z_\mathrm{O} = 0.5$, a reactive cooling regime is observed.
 The new numerically obtained slopes after the peak temperature qualitatively better agree with the experimental measurement during the cooling stage.